CiscoDevNet/terraform-provider-intersight/website/docs/d/ether_host_port.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_ether_host_port"
 description: |-
-        Model object contains the details of host port available on IO card or fabric extender.
+        Host Interface ports available on the I/O module or the Fabric Extender that facilitate connectivity between the Fabric Interconnect and the Cisco UCS B/C/X-Series servers.

 ---

 # Data Source: intersight_ether_host_port
-Model object contains the details of host port available on IO card or fabric extender.
+Host Interface ports available on the I/O module or the Fabric Extender that facilitate connectivity between the Fabric Interconnect and the Cisco UCS B/C/X-Series servers.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.